frictionlessdata/frictionless-prototype-py/docs/introductory-guide.md

    5
 ```

 It's now much better!
-Numerical fields are numerical fields and there are no more textual missing values markers.
-We can't see in the command-line but missing values are now `None` values in Python and the data can be e.g. exported to SQL.
+Numerical fields are numerical fields, and there are no more textual missing values markers.
+We can't see in the command-line, but missing values are now `None` values in Python, and the data can be e.g., exported to SQL.
 Although, it's still not ready for being published.
-In the next section we will validate it!
+In the next section, we will validate it!

 ## Validating data